Katzenwerfer/EqualizerAPO-settings/README.md

 # HeSuVi usage

-I use HeSuVi in conjunction with HiFi Virtual Cable, ASIO Bridge and ASIO4ALL
+I sometimes use HeSuVi in conjunction with HiFi Virtual Cable, ASIO Bridge and ASIO4ALL

 **My preset**